-- An unlimited number of restaurants: - One drive-through restaurant of less than four thousand (4,000) square feet; and - Fast food, carry out and delivery restaurants.
+- Restaurants would now be allowed within a shopping center and would not be subject to minimum site size, proximity to other restaurants, or minimum seating capacity; - One drive-through restaurant of less than four thousand (4,000) square feet; and - Fast food, carry out and delivery restaurants.

-The proposed text also limits shopping centers to one per office complex to preserve the character of the complex, removes distance restrictions for restaurants within a planned shopping center and permits outdoor restaurant seating anywhere in the district.
+The proposed text also limits shopping centers to one per office complex to preserve the character of the complex and permits outdoor restaurant seating anywhere in the district.
 No other changes were proposed for restaurants located outside of planned shopping centers.
+Additionally, no changes were made to the ordinance standards that limit planned commercial shopping centers to a maximum of 150,000 square feet of gross leasable area, or to 20 percent of the total site area of the planned office complex, of which the shopping center is a part.